shozonu/fall2018-4560-us-fy2018-spending/README.md

 Notes:
 For 'contracts_prime_part' and 'assist_prime_part', replace 'NNN' in queries with part number.
 This is because loading the entire data for the contracts or assistance tables causes Beeline to run out of memory.
+Resulting '.tsv' and Excel files are uploaded to the Results folder, except for the trimmed tables containing all records because of the size.
+This means the Excel workbook containing the 3D Maps for the spacial and temporal is not available.